KeithBremer/Databases-Homework/week-1/mandatory/2-classes-db/task.md

 1. Which rooms have a rate of more than 100.00? select room_no, rate from rooms where rate > 100.00;
-2. List the reservations that have a checkin date this month and are for more than three nights.
+2. List the reservations that have a checkin date this month and are for more than three nights. select \*, checkin_date - checkout_date as night from reservations where checkin_date between '2020-09-01' and '2020-09-30' and checkout_date - checkin_date > 3
-3. List all customers from cities that begin with the letter 'M'.
+3. List all customers from cities that begin with the letter 'M'. select \* from customers where name like 'M%';

 Insert some new data into the room_types and rooms tables, querying after each stage to check the data, as follows: